 Visit Ngamba Island Chimpanzee Sanctuary, a safe haven for 40 orphaned chimpanzees.
+Support conservation in Uganda on this amazing trip to the Lake Victoria Island.

 Wake up in high spirit because you are going to make friends with the chimpanzees, our next cousins in the wild.
 Our guide will pick you from your hotel for a transfer to the Uganda Wildlife Education Center in Entebbe.
 You can take a brief tour of the center and learn about the different wildlife in Uganda.